 I completed 4 years of training at the Metanoia Institute and hold a BA (Hons) / Dip Person-Centred Counselling.
 I have also completed a Certificate in Supervision at Metanoia.

-In addition to my private practice I currently work with students within a university counselling service.
-I have previously worked within a GP’s surgery and as a counsellor, supervisor, trainer and clinical assessor for community counselling services such as MIND.
+In addition to my private practice I have worked in a GP surgery and as a counsellor, supervisor, trainer and clinical assessor for community counselling services such as MIND and ELMS-in-Waltham Forest.
+I have supported university students for 17 years across many London universities and currently also work within a university counselling service.

 Registered / Accredited